ChrisBetancur/BetCompiler/README.md

     - Created new list append where I copied the list to a new array and free the old one

 ### Next Steps
-- Finish AST for functions
+- Clean up AST
-    - Add the return statement feature
+    - check if var or function is defined properly

 ### How to compile code